silverton-io/buz-docs/blog/contract-powered-platform/index.md

 This is the workflow I've settled on after years of flipping levers and seeing what works (and what doesn't).
 Again, mandates don't work.
 Making the analytics teams happy at the expense of poor application code going into production doesn't work.
 Knowing instrumentation is bad only after it is deployed works-ish, but just barely.
 Would not recommend.

 ### Draft, iterate on, and deploy a schema.
 The neat thing about schema-first workflows is **even product people can write the first draft**.
-You don't have to be an engineer to get the process going, though engineering counterparts will need to be involved at some point.
+You don't have to be an engineer to get the process going, though engineering counterparts will need to be involved eventually.

 The more work that can be front-loaded to non-engineers the better.
-Everyone's time is valuable and schemas allow everyone to contribute to the process.
-It sucks when contributions are discarded because they are "not in a usable format" (cough, Gdocs).
+Everyone's time is valuable and schemas allow everyone to proactively contribute to the process.
+It sucks when useful contributions are discarded because they are "not in a usable format" (cough, Gdocs).
 Schemas are usable formats.

 ### Bring tracking libraries and systems up to parity.
 The second a new schema or updated version has been published, automation kicks in and (at minimum):